-Saturday Mostly sunny.
-Slight (30%) chance of a shower in the northeast in the afternoon and evening.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the north in the afternoon and evening.
-Winds SE 15 to 20 km/h becoming light during the day then becoming SE 20 to 30 km/h during the afternoon.
+Friday Hot and mostly sunny.
+Slight (20%) chance of a shower in the afternoon.
+The chance of a thunderstorm in the morning and afternoon.
+Winds E/NE 15 to 20 km/h becoming light during the morning then becoming E/SE 15 to 20 km/h during the afternoon.

 Maranoa Weather Forecasts